This Week in Petroleum History, August 13 – 19

-Once lined with wooden cable-tool derricks and crowded with barges, Oil Creek State Park today attracts trout fishermen to 7,000 acres ideal for hiking, biking, and backpacking.
+Once lined with wooden cable-tool derricks and crowded with oil barges, Oil Creek State Park today provides 7,000 acres for hiking, biking, and fishing.

-August 18, 2007 – Museum exhibits Meteor Crater Oil Discovery
+August 18, 2007 – Meteor Crater Museum opens in Oklahoma

-Ames, Oklahoma, celebrated the opening of the Astrobleme Museum, which describes a meteor’s impact – and how it led to a major oil discovery by independent producer Harold Hamm (450 million years later).
+Residents of Ames, Oklahoma, celebrated the opening of their Astrobleme (meteor crater) Museum, which describes a meteor’s impact – and how it led to a major oil discovery by independent producer Harold Hamm (450 million years later).